CityofToronto/bdit_data-sources/gis/text_to_centreline/README.md

 ## Usage

 ### Inputs
-The function takes four inputs, called `_bylaw_id`, `highway`, `frm`, and `to`.
+The function takes four inputs, namely `_bylaw_id`, `highway`, `frm`, and `to`.
 They are called these names to emulate the names of columns in bylaw certain documents.
 There are two types of ways that bylaws are explained in documents and they can influence what you input to the function.

 If you have a bylaw written like: